Brachistochrone curve: Introduction

 In June 1696, Johann Bernoulli had used the pages of the Acta Eruditorum Lipsidae to pose a challenge to the international mathematical community: to find the form of the curve joining two fixed points so that a mass will slide down along it, under the influence of gravity alone, in the minimum amount of time.
 The solution was originally to be submitted within six months.
-At the suggestion of Leibniz, Bernoulli extended the challenge until Easter 1697, by means of a printed text called "Programma", published in Groningen, in the Netherlands.
+At Leibniz's suggestion, Bernoulli extended the challenge until Easter 1697, by means of a printed text called "Programma", published in Groningen, in the Netherlands.

 The Programma is dated 1 January 1697, in the Gregorian Calendar.
 This was 22 December 1696 in the Julian Calendar, in use in Britain.

-According to Newton's niece, Catherine Conduitt, Newton learned of the challenge at 4 pm on 29 January and had solved it by 4 am the following morning.
+According to Newton's niece Catherine Conduitt, Newton learned of the challenge at 4 pm on 29 January and had solved it by 4 am the next morning.
 His solution, communicated to the Royal Society, is dated 30 January.
-This solution, later published anonymously in the Philosophical Transactions, is correct but does not indicate the method by which Newton arrived at his conclusion.
-Bernoulli, writing to Henri Basnage in March 1697, indicated that even though its author, "by an excess of modesty", had not revealed his name, yet even from the scant details supplied it could be recognised as Newton's work, "as the lion by its claw" (in Latin, ex ungue Leonem).
+This solution, later published anonymously in the Philosophical Transactions, is correct but does not indicate the method by which Newton arrived at it.
+Bernoulli, writing to Henri Basnage in March 1697, indicated that even though its author, "by an excess of modesty", had not revealed his name, it could be recognised even from the scant details supplied as Newton's work, "as the lion by its claw" (in Latin, ex ungue Leonem).